vganesan97/vidbox/README.md

 # vidbox

-Search, Like, Review, and get recommendations for movies.
+Search, Like, Review, and get Recommendations for movies.

 Start by creating an account at https://vidbox-frontend.vercel.app/